-Hayley has a wealth of experience as a ‘Qualified Youth and Community Development Worker’ for over 25 years.
-She draws on many varied experiences, working with individuals, families and groups, across the arts and sport, health, wellbeing, care and education systems.
+Hayley has a wealth of experience as a ‘Qualified Youth and Community Development Worker’ for over 30 years.
+She draws on many varied experiences, working with individuals, families and groups, across the arts sport, health, wellbeing, care and education systems.

 With a background working as an ‘Adolescent Outreach Worker’ a ‘Youth Arts Centre’ manager, ‘Artist craftswoman’ and ‘Outdoor Educator’ her diverse mix of skills and experience weave together to create a unique ability to encourage, inspire and engage people of all ages and abilities, through varied positive learning experiences.

-Hayley has run residential camps and taken young people abroad on cultural youth exchange visits to Finland.
+Hayley has run residential camps and trips in the UK and taken young people abroad on cultural youth exchange visits to Finland.

-As an independent practicing ‘Artist Craftswoman’ (BA Hons), she teaches art and craft to children and adults and facilitates ‘explorative’ art sessions at Plashett Park wood.
+As an independent practicing ‘Artist Craftswoman’ (BA Hons), she teaches art and craft to children and adults and facilitates ‘experiential’ art sessions at Plashett Park Wood and in the wider community with groups.

 She encompasses all the ‘senses’ to create a holistic experience of general wellbeing in her work with people.